We Are...

 I love to talk about all things birth, breastfeeding, babywearing and everything that goes with supporting conscious and compassionate community care for women and families.
 My passion has brought me here where I support both the midwives of Sacred Birth and the women and families we serve.

-My partner Christopher and I raise our three fantastic and inspiring daughters, Evelyn, Adeline, and Juniper here in Seminole County.
-Our girls are third generation Floridians and we love to spend as much time as possible out in nature enjoying the diversity of ecosystems we have here in Central Florida.
+My husband Christopher and I raise our four fantatstic and sinspiring children, Evelyn, Adeline, Juniper, and Leandro here in Seminole County.
+You might see Leo at the office with me as our “Assistant” Office Manager!
+Our kids are third generation Floridians and we love to spend as much time as possible out in nature enjoying the diversity of ecosystems we have here in Central Florida.
 When we travel we like to go to the beach and spend time between the Florida Keys and the Western mountains of North Carolina as much as we can.

 In my spare time I am a volunteer Leader for La Leche League of Greater Orlando, supporting mothers and families to meet their breastfeeding goals.